crosspop/okydoky/README.rst

 - Added ``RECREATE_VIRTUALENV`` option which makes it to create the virtualenv for each build.
 - Added ``COMPLETE_HOOK`` option.
+- Try recreating the virtualenv if the build has failed first.

 Version 0.9.5
 '''''''''''''